Optimal Transport Based Distributionally Robust Optimization: Structural Properties and Iterative Schemes: Numerical experiments

 Following a similar argument as in the example of logistic regression, it is not hard to verify the squared loss function satisfies all the assumptions regarding the loss function.
 We refer the interested readers to Appendix \ref{Sec-table} for verification of assumptions and computation of related constants.

 Actually, in this example, the dual objective function can be computed in closed form.
 The distributionally robust linear regression problem is equivalent to

 Now we explain the setting of our numerical experiment in this example.
-The dimension of data is $d = 16$, and we randomly generate $n = 256$ training data points.
+The dimension of data is $d = 16$,

+and we randomly generate three different training datasets of size $n\in\{64,256,1024\}$.
 The matrix appears in the cost function is chosen as $A(x) = \mathbb{I}_d$.
 We apply the iterative scheme in Section \ref{sec-iterative-scheme} to solve the ordinary linear regression model (with $\delta= 0$) and its distributionally robust counterpart ($\delta>0$).
 Again, we adapt the same learning rate for both model and chosen parameter $\tau= 0.55$ in Assumption \ref{Assump-step-sizes}.
 The plot of optimality gaps (Error) versus iterations for DRO-model and ordinary linear regression model is given in Figure \ref{fig-linear}.